LF-digitala-kanaler/LFDS/content/components/web/text/lead-paragraph.md

 title: Lead paragraph
 intro: The lead paragraph is placed first on a page and is used to summarise the contents of a page with the intent of grabbing the user's attention.
-description: The lead paragraph is placed first on a page and is used to summarise the contents of a page.
+description: "The lead paragraph is placed first on a page and is used to summarise the contents of a page. "
 previewImage: /img/preamble.svg
 category: Text
 tabs: